 Notice that though the older men of Jerusalem were fallible, their writings were inspired.

 "It was referred to the apostles and older men at Jerusalem, who served as a central governing body.
 Those older men were not infallible; they were not persons who never made a mistake.
 (Compare Galatians 2:11-14.)
 But God used them.
 They considered what the inspired Scriptures said on the subject at hand as well as the evidence of the operation of God's spirit in opening up the Gentile field, and then they rendered a decision.
 God blessed that arrangement."
 United in Worship p.120

 Though the Bible writers were not infallible they were inspired, so everything they wrote in the Bible was infallible.
-The members of the Apostolic Governing Body were fallible, but as a body, they were inspired, so as a body their decisions, interpretations and writings were infallible.
+The Apostles were fallible, but as a body they were inspired, so as a body their decisions, interpretations and writings were infallible.
 This is a significant difference.
-In fact, this is the crux of the matter and pivotal to understanding the truth to the premise behind the Watchtower Society.
+In fact, this is the crux of the matter and pivotal to understanding the truth to the premise behind Watchtower's leadership.
 For the Governing Body to say that the Holy Spirit similarly guides their interpretations and appointments and yet they make mistakes must border on blasphemy.
 When the Holy Spirit directs a person, they do not get it wrong; otherwise, what was the point of the Holy Spirit's direction?

 The Watchtower has no choice but to say that the Holy Spirit directs the Organization because this is a Biblical prophecy, and the way Jehovah's people were always directed: